Non-Degree Graduate Program

 - Non-Degree Graduate students are charged a non-refundable application fee of $90, which is due by the application deadline.
 To pay the application fee, please complete the Office of the Registrar – Payment Form.

 After your official transcript and application have been reviewed, a response will be sent to you via email.
 A final admission decision will not be made until all supporting documents, including the official transcript, have been received and evaluated.

 Upon completion of your application and admission to the Non-Degree Graduate program, you will be sent information and instructions on registration by the Office of the Registrar.

 Non-Degree Graduate students may enroll in a total of no more than two graduate courses or a maximum of eight credit hours.
 If one is interested in attending Georgetown Law for multiple semesters, an application must be submitted for each semester.

-Seat availability in courses will not be determined until one's application is completed and processed.
-If a course is closed by the time one's application is processed, one will be placed on the waitlist for that course.
+Seat availability in courses will not be determined until your application is completed and processed.
+If a course is closed by the time your application is processed, you will be placed on the waitlist for that course.

 Withdrawal after Enrollment